luckybilly/widget_chain/README.md

 }
 ```

-use widget_chain can replace constructors by a `intoXxx()` function calling.
+Use widget_chain can replace constructors by an `intoXxx()` function calling.

-codes will looks like:
+The code looks like:

 ```dart
 class Test extends StatelessWidget {